reyei/Distance-Reduction-AI-Model/README.md

-UEFA Champions League 2024/25 Fixture Optimization Overview
+UEFA Champions League 2024/25 Fixture Optimization:

 This project implements an Artificial Intelligence model to optimize the fixture scheduling for the UEFA Champions League 2024/25 season.
 By leveraging simulated annealing techniques, our solution significantly reduces travel distances for participating teams.
 Key Features